STEAMhouse Online: Working With Arts Council England

 STEAMhouse is a space to experiment, test and develop new knowledge.
 At the project’s heart are five key principles conversation, exploration, collaboration, openness and newness.

-Phase 1.5 launched in April 2020 and is focussed on supporting businesses – which includes self-employed, sole trading artists – to access and explore the potential of digital technologies to help develop businesses, artworks, practices and creative services.
+Phase 1.5 launched in April 2020 and is focussed on supporting businesses – which includes self-employed, sole trading artists – from across England to access and explore the potential of digital technologies to help develop businesses, artworks, practices and creative services.

 Find out more HERE